rbrother/articles/why-so-many-languages/article.md

 Given the extreme importance of programming languages in todays world, it is remarkable how accidental their birth has often been, dependent on initiative and work of single heroes.
 Many major languages that have changed the world have been essentially created by a single person: Lisp by **John McCarthy**, Pascal by **Niklaus Wirth**, C++ by **Bjarne Stroustrup**, Perl by **Larry Wall**, Python by **Guido van Rossum**, PHP by **Rasmus Lerdorf**, Ruby by **Yukihiro Matsumoto**, Clojure by **Rich Hickey** and many more.

 ![Programming language creators](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/why-so-many-languages/heroes.jpg)

-John McCarthy, Bjarne Stroustrup, Guido van Rossum and Rich Hickey
+<small>John McCarthy, Bjarne Stroustrup, Guido van Rossum and Rich Hickey</small>

 Such work has my highest respects: it has been shaping the landscape of computing.
 It is more rare for a language to be designed by a company or committee, notable exceptions including early FORTRAN designed at IBM and ALGOL which was created by a committee of computer scientists.
 While ALGOL did not become the permanent universal language that it was aiming to be, it was popular for a while and did influence many successor languages that are alive today.